About St Matthias

 As the century closed, Stoke Newington’s finest houses were pulled down and replaced with terraces – and the population doubled.
 St Matthias – tickets for whose Sunday services were once on sale for half a crown in Bond Street – now focused on philanthropic and social work, and relief of the ‘spiritual destitution.’

-Two world wars took their toll on St Matthias – poverty, parishioners dying in action, and the bombing of local streets in 1917 and more catastrophically in 1941 almost saw the church’s total demise.
+Two world wars took their toll.
+Poverty, parishioners dying in action, the Zeppelin-bombing of local streets in 1917 and more catastrophically in 1941 almost saw the church’s total demise.
 The community fought calls for demolition, and the halls were used as a temporary church, for parish activities, and to fundraise for rebuilding.
 St Matthias was reopened in 1954 with Grade I listing.

-CommunityCultureSpace Ltd has been responsible for managing St Matthias Halls since 2016.
+CommunityCultureSpace Ltd has been responsible for managing the church and hall since 2016.
+St Matthias Halls since 2016.
 We support the development of community arts activities and promote the use of the spaces to local individuals and groups.
 CCS is determined the bells of musical excellence and cultural activity will once again ring out from St Matthias.